learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Terraform is a mature product, and it is battle-tested in production by small and large companies.

-As a consequence, it has the most up to date list of configurations parameters.
+As a consequence, it has the most up to date list of configuration parameters.

-As an example, when configuring an S3 Bucket, the Service catalogue exposes about twelve properties that you can customise such as:
+As an example, when configuring an S3 Bucket, the Service catalog exposes about twelve properties that you can customise such as:

 - BucketAccessControl
 - BucketName